 For me, the best thing about living in Australia is the incredible beaches!
 I love beach days, and now that I’ve been here for over six years I know exactly what to bring to the beach.
 It took some trial and error (and there were lots of times where we forgot things) but now I have a list of essential beach accessories that I couldn’t be without.

-Because beach days are an important family activity for us, I like to make sure I pack my beach essentials and beach gear so we can enjoy a comfortable day out on the sand.
+Because beach days are an important family activity for us (a beach day is the ultimate in self care!), I like to make sure I pack my beach essentials and beach gear so we can enjoy a comfortable day out on the sand.
 Even now, when we head to the beach I check things off on my own beach packing checklist so I don’t forget things as I HATE getting to the beach and realising I’ve left something important behind.

+If you’re a regular reader, you’ll know how much I love my checklists!
 If you’re looking for a beach checklist or a beach holiday packing list, this is the post for you!
-You can also download my handy list of what to bring to the beach here too so you never forget a thing.
+Click here to access my FREE Resource Library which includes a checklist of what to take to the beach.

 This post contains affiliate links.

 Things to take to the beach in Australia

 I’m going to break this list of beach stuff down into essential beach gear and desirable beach gear (things that are nice to have and that make your life much easier but aren’t totally essential for you to buy right away).

 I know when we first landed in Australia it was daunting – we needed to buy all of our beach gear from scratch and it can get expensive very quickly.
 Hopefully, this list will help you plan your beach gear shopping and prioritise the beach accessories that you want to invest in.